 Frequently asked questions

-Aaroncon is another fun filled four days all about Aaron, sorry its a fun filled four days all about board games organised by a guy called Aaron.
-Aaroncon takes place in the County South Lecture theatre at Lancaster University.
+Ribble Board Game Convention is fun filled four days all about board games.
+Ribble Board Game Convention takes place in Woodland Suite at Ribby Hall.
 Our aim is to play board games and have all the fun doing it!

 What is a superfan ticket?